The Bookshelf app is a sample web app written in .NET that shows how to use a variety of Google Cloud Platform products, including:

-In the Cloud Platform Console, go to the VM instances page.
+In the GCP Console, go to the VM instances page.

 Click the name of your newly deployed instance, bookshelf-tutorial.

-On the instance page, click Create or reset Windows password.
+On the instance page, click Set Windows password.

 In the Set new Windows password dialog, add your username, and click Set to create the user account on your instance.

 Make a note of the provided password, and close the dialog.

 The Bookshelf tutorial has several parts that demonstrate how the sample app uses various Cloud Platform services.